 Malware (or “malicious software”) is an umbrella term that describes any malicious program or code that is harmful to systems.
 Malware seeks to invade, damage, or disable computers, computer systems, networks, tablets, and mobile devices.
 Malware comes in many different forms and uses different tactics to carry out its attack.
 Give yourself an immediate cybersecurity boost with these tips.

 - Browse the web securely.
-Only use websites you’re sure are safe, only download attachments and software from trusted sources.
+Only use websites you’re sure are safe and only download attachments/software from trusted sources.

 - Watch out for tech support scams.
-Be vigilant of pop-up adverts intended to fool you into thinking you have a malware infection.
+Be vigilant of pop-up adverts intended to trick you into thinking you have a malware infection.
 Genuine security companies won’t send pop-up advertising to tell you they believe your computer is infected with malware, let alone charge you to fix it.

 - Avoid using unsecured public Wi-Fi networks.
 Avoid connecting to unsecured public Wi-Fi networks (e.g. airports and coffee shops) to protect your web activity from being intercepted.
 Watch out for rogue access points which disguise illegitimate Wi-Fi networks which can be used to steal personal information or distribute malware.

 - If you’re on a University campus, use Eduroam for secure Wi-Fi.
 You can find more information about Eduroam on the Knowledge Base here: https://itservicecentre.derby.ac.uk/hc/en-us/articles/360001368925-Eduroam-Wireless-Network.

 - Keep current!
 Since January 2020, Windows 7 is no longer maintained by Microsoft.
 If you're using Windows 7, please consider replacing it with an up-to-date, supported OS (e.g. Windows 10).